 While the hotel’s pool was never shown, there is a clip in a montage where Peter jumps over a waterfall into a small pool surrounded by rocks.
 This is right next to the main pool area.

-A couple scenes were not filmed at the resort.
+Some scenes in Forgetting Sarah Marshall were filmed elsewhere on the North Shore.
 One was the cliff jumping scene.
 This was filmed at Laie Point, about 15 minutes away from the hotel.
 This is where Peter and Rachel jump down from the rocks into the ocean.
 Be careful if you want to reenact the scene.
 If the currents are strong, it can be very unsafe.

 The surfing scenes were filmed along the shoreline of Hale’iwa, which is the main town along the North Shore.
 The surf is generally calmer here than other areas.
 Bigger surf needed for films like Blue Crush are generally filmed at Sunset Beach and Banzai Pipeline.

 For the beach scenes before surfing, they weren’t filmed in Hale’iwa as they would have been in the middle of town.
 They went out to Mokule’ia Beach, further to the west, to film these scenes.
 The area is very quiet and there are minimal disruptions for filming.
 This is one of the reasons this same beach was selected for filming Lost.

 If you want to get the real Forgetting Sarah Marshall feel, make sure you book a stay at the Turtle Bay Resort.
 The Beach Bungalows are ideal, but if they are out of your budget, any room at the resort will give you the chance to explore the grounds.